-The Stage Manager calls cues by watching monitors of a performance of Sweeney Todd: The Demon Barber of Fleet Street in 2018. (photo: Jeff Roffman)
+The Stage Manager calls cues by watching monitors of an Atlanta Opera mainstage performance at the Cobb Energy Performing Arts Centre. (photo: Jeff Roffman)

 WIG & MAKE-UP DESIGNER creates the hair and make-up styling for the show in tandem with the costumes and the production design.
 They are also responsible for any special effects make-up like scars, wounds or blood.